ashitha1710/feather-press/README.md

 - Manage your content with a friendly dashboard
 - Browse posts in an organized feed (blogs, videos, galleries, and more)

-Whether you want a personal blog, a multimedia hub, or a collaborative publishing platform, Feather Press adapts to your needs.
+Whether you want a personal blog, a multimedia hub, or a collaborative publishing platform, chyrp lite adapts to your needs.

 ---